 Focuses on western philosophies for justice in a society.
-Students explore debates from the courts of ancient Athens to the streets of present day America to philosophically question how a society is arranged, opportunities for change, the distribution of wealth/power, and how morality is assessed.
+Students explore debates from the courts of ancient Athens to the streets of contemporary America.
+Students will question how a society is arranged, opportunities for change, the distribution of wealth/power, and how morality is assessed.